k296070/os-pa3/README.md

 ### Under the complete SNULE scheduler (Part 3)

-Under the complete SNULE scheduler, the parent process (pid 3) is classified as an interactive process, as it spends most of its time in waiting for the child processes in `wait()`.
+Under the complete SNULE scheduler, the parent process (pid 3) is classified as an interactive process, as it spends most of its time in waiting for child processes to terminate in `wait()`.
 As a result, the parent process is scheduled immediately when one of its child processes terminates.

 ![task1-snule](https://github.com/snu-csl/os-pa3/blob/master/graph-task1-snule.png)